metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `match` (Attributes) MatchResources defines when this policy rule should be applied.
 The match criteria can include resource information (e.g. kind, name, namespace, labels) and admission review request information like the user name or role.
 At least one kind is required. (see [below for nested schema](#nestedatt--spec--rules--match))
 - `mutate` (Attributes) Mutation is used to modify matching resources. (see [below for nested schema](#nestedatt--spec--rules--mutate))
 - `preconditions` (Attributes) Preconditions are used to determine if a policy rule should be applied by evaluating a set of conditions.
 The declaration can contain nested 'any' or 'all' statements.
 See: https://kyverno.io/docs/writing-policies/preconditions/ (see [below for nested schema](#nestedatt--spec--rules--preconditions))
+- `skip_background_requests` (Boolean) SkipBackgroundRequests bypasses admission requests that are sent by the background controller.
+The default value is set to 'true', it must be set to 'false' to apply generate and mutateExisting rules to those requests.
 - `validate` (Attributes) Validation is used to validate matching resources. (see [below for nested schema](#nestedatt--spec--rules--validate))
 - `verify_images` (Attributes List) VerifyImages is used to verify image signatures and mutate them to add a digest (see [below for nested schema](#nestedatt--spec--rules--verify_images))